paketo-buildpacks/blog/content/posts/0006-build-plan-buildpack.md

 The [Build Plan buildpack](https://github.com/paketo-community/build-plan) gives you very precise control over what buildpacks run during a build and what dependencies end up in the final image.
-Let's talk about how it works and why/when you would utilize this kind of functionality.
+Let's talk about how it works and why/when you would use this kind of functionality.

 ### What is the Build Plan?